Data Sources Types

 XML Remote Desktop Manager saves the settings directly in a file with the XML format.

-For more information, please consult our XML topic.
+For more information, please consult XML.

 Pros: